 We Had To Make Changes

-Because of Amtrak’s reduction in service due to COVID-19, we are now spending one night in New Orleans instead of two because Amtrak discontinued service on Sundays.
+Because Amtrak’s reduction in service due to the pandemic, we are now spending one night in New Orleans instead of two because Amtrak discontinued service on Sundays.
 I gave my Dad three options,

-We booked a bedroom on the City of New Orleans, separate Superliner Roomettes on the other two trains, and coach on the Hiawatha (a coach only train).
+We booked a bedroom in the City of New Orleans, separate Superliner Roomettes on the other two trains, and a coach on the Hiawatha (a coach-only train).
 All of our onboard meals come with the price of our room.

 All the long-distance trains on this adventure are Superliners with Coach and Sleeper accommodations.
 They also have a Sightseer Car with a cafe and a dining car.
 Due to the pandemic, all of our meals are flex dining.

 Dad’s Retirement Trip: Getting What We Both Want

 As I said before, my Dad’s wanted to see Texas.
 Under his definition, he needs to view the state, and stepping on the ground is a bonus.